Green Bay Packers vs. Seattle Seahawks NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Green Bay and its opponents have scored at least 49.5 points only twice this year.
+- Green Bay has combined with its opponents to score more than 49.5 points only twice this year.

-- Seattle's games have gone over 49.5 points in just one opportunity this season.
+- Seattle's games have gone over 49.5 points in only one opportunity this season.

-- Sunday's over/under is 4.8 points higher than the combined 44.7 PPG average of the two teams.
+- Sunday's total is 4.8 points higher than the combined 44.7 PPG average of the two teams.

-- These two squads combine to allow 41.1 points per game, 8.4 fewer than this contest's over/under.
+- These two squads combine to surrender 41.1 points per game, 8.4 fewer than this contest's over/under.

-- The Packers and their opponents score an average of 48.5 points per game, 1.0 fewer than Sunday's total.
+- The average total in Packers games this season is 48.5, 1.0 point fewer than Sunday's over/under of 49.5.

-- The 48.9 PPG average total in Seahawks games this season is 0.6 points fewer than this game's over/under.
+- In 2020, games involving the Seahawks have averaged a total of 48.9 points, 0.6 fewer than this game's set over/under.

 Packers stats and trends

-- Green Bay has eight wins against the spread in nine games this year.

-- This season, the Packers have an against the spread record of 4-0 in their four games as a favorite of 4 points or more.
+- The Packers are 4-1 ATS when favored by 3.5 points or more this season.

-- Green Bay's games this year have gone over the total in just two out of nine opportunities (22.2%).
+- Green Bay's games this year have gone over the total in only two out of nine opportunities (22.2%).

-- The Packers rack up 22.1 points per game, comparable to the 21.1 per matchup the Seahawks allow.
+- The Packers average 22.1 points per game, comparable to the 21.1 per contest the Seahawks allow.

 - Green Bay is 7-0 against the spread and 7-0 overall this season when the team scores more than 21.1 points.